giorgiodg/giorgiodg.it/src/content/blog/cloud-resume-challenge-automating-frontend/index.md

 #### Version control setup

-I created a new GitHub repository called [`aws-cloud-resume-challenge`](https://github.com/giorgiodg/aws-cloud-resume-challenge/) and organized it into three folders:
+I created a new GitHub repository called <a href="https://github.com/giorgiodg/aws-cloud-resume-challenge/" target="_blank">aws-cloud-resume-challenge</a> and organized it into three folders:

 - `frontend/` (for the website)
 - `backend/` (for the Lambda function)